-The largest seagrass grove in the world, covers 1,030 square kilometres.
+The largest seagrass grove in the world.
+It covers 1,030 square kilometers.

 This cave has an 18 m thick layer of sediments that contain very important finds including the latest find of Neanderthals who lived here 60 – 24 thousand years ago.
 This is the last known settlement of Neanderthals – another human species – in the world.

 Approximately 25 km long cave system, recognized as the most biodiverse cave system in the world with 117 species of animals – mostly insects.

 Remnants of microscopic organism – holozoan Bicellum brasieri that lived approximately 1 billion years ago.
 These are remnants of the oldest multicellular organism known to us.